5 Benefits of Embedded Integration Platforms for SaaS Products

 During the product demo, ask questions to ensure the platform handles the types of integrations you need to build.
 Remember that a demo showing straightforward automation between two common SaaS apps does not necessarily mean a solution can support a complex integration between your product and a niche third-party app with no API.
 If you have specific use cases on your roadmap, bring them up.

-Finally, do a POC to confirm that the solution you're considering can support your types of integrations.
+Then, do a POC to confirm that the solution you're considering can support your types of integrations.
 Build a typical integration, maybe even the next integration in your backlog.
 Use the POC to ensure that the solution you're considering handles the hard parts of integrations that you tend to encounter.

 The benefits of using an embedded integration platform for native integrations are clear.
-From sales to support, an embedded integration platform can help you increase efficiencies, empower users, and increase customer happiness.
+From sales to customer support, an embedded integration platform can help you increase efficiencies, empower users, and increase customer happiness.

 • Accessible tools that empower non-devs to build, deploy, and support integrations